Chris Evans Says What We're All Thinking About Barack Obama

 Obama tweeted his reaction, which described Trump’s decision as wrong and “contrary to our spirit, and to common sense.”

-With one swift response, the “Captain America” actor summed up why the former president’s statement meant so much to so many.
+With one swift response, “Captain America” actor Evans summed up why the former president’s statement meant so much to so many.

 Trump’s decision puts into uncertainty the futures of roughly 800,000 young undocumented immigrants who came to the U.S. as children, also known as Dreamers.